Registration Opens Feb. 1 for International German Genealogy ‘Connections’ Conference in July

 MINNEAPOLIS, Minn.—Registration opens Feb.
 1 for the 2017 International Germanic Genealogy Conference, set for July 28-30 in Minneapolis, Minn.

-Early, discounted registration runs through March: $225 for individuals belonging to organizations that are members of the International German Genealogy Partnership (formerly German-American Genealogical Partnership), and $250 for all others.
+Early, discounted registration runs through March: $225 for individuals belonging to organizations that are members of the International German Genealogy Partnership (formerly German-American Genealogical Partnership) (that includes members of Pommerscher Verein Freistadt), and $250 for all others.
 Regular registration begins April 1 at the standard rate, $299.

 Register by completing and mailing a print form or by completing the online form available at the Partnership website www.IGGPartner.org , set to go live in late January.
 Print forms can be downloaded from the website and are also available through local genealogy societies that are members of the Partnership.
 PVF will have conference materials available at Lindenwood.